zuozhenggh/learning-library/solutions-library/jde-move-improve/setup/setup.md

 2)  On the Oracle Cloud Infrastructure Console Home page, click the Navigation Menu   in the upper-left corner, select Identity, and then select the Compartments option.
     ![](./images/1.2.png " ")

-3)	Click the Create Compartment button
+3)	Click the Create Compartment button.
     ![](./images/1.3.png " ")

 4)	Choose a Name (e.g. “**TestDrive**”), fill out the form and click the   button.
-Note: that the parent compartment should be the root compartment
+Note: that the parent compartment should be the root compartment.

 ## **Step 2:**  Create a Virtual Cloud Network (VCN)

 To create a VCN on Oracle Cloud Infrastructure:

-1)	On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on Set up a network with a wizard
+1)	On the Oracle Cloud Infrastructure Console Home page, under the Quick Actions header, click on Set up a network with a wizard.
     ![](./images/2.1.png " ")

-2)	Select VCN with Internet Connectivity, and then click Start VCN Wizard
+2)	Select VCN with Internet Connectivity, and then click Start VCN Wizard.
     ![](./images/2.2.png " ")

 3) In this window, fill in the following fields with the information shown below: